-The Philippines has been a potential new market for imported LNG for many years, with the only indigenous gas production of around 350 MMSCFD at Malampaya starting to decline and limited economic potential for new production.
-Gas is used exclusively to supply 3.5 GW of generation on Luzon, which is equivalent to 21% of national generation*.
-Nationwide generation is dominated by coal with 54%, with 21% provided by renewables, predominantly geothermal and hydro.
+The Philippines has been a potential new market for imported LNG for many years, with production from Malampaya starting to decline and limited economic potential for new production.
+Gas is used exclusively to supply 3.2 GW of generation on Luzon, which is equivalent to 21% of national generation.
+Nationwide generation is dominated by coal with 46%, with 22% provided by renewables, predominantly geothermal and hydro.
 The country also has geographical challenges with many isolated island power grids of limited size slowing the development of robust national power grids.

 Historically, a barrier to LNG was cost competitiveness versus coal generation but recently government policy has switched to mandating a lower carbon generation mix in future.
 The Department of Energy Philippine Energy Plan 2018 – 2040, focuses on the following objectives:

 - Increase the production of clean and indigenous sources of energy to meet the growing economic development of the country.